 - As we take communion, how are we reenacting the day Jesus died?

 “Jesus knew this plan was going to work.
 They were going to redeem us through this sacrifice, and it was going to be a once and for all sacrifice.
 A rescue plan for His people.” – Erin DavisJesus knew this plan was going to work.
 They were going to redeem us through this sacrifice, and it was going to be a once and for all sacrifice.
 A rescue plan for His people. - Erin Davis Click To Tweet

 Don’t Miss the Retelling!

-We’ll be back on Saturday for the retelling episode, where I get to focus on metaphor in the Bible, and how God uses the image of the Lamb to tell us a story about himself.
+Come back for episode 15, where I get to focus on metaphor in the Bible.
+How God uses the image of the Lamb to tell us a story about himself?